EasonC13/eason.phd/content/recommendations/George/index.md

 ---
 title: George Chu
 subtitle: "Founder and CEO of FiO"
-subtitle2: "May 20, 2022, George Managed Eason directly at FiO"
+subtitle2: "May 20, 2022, George managed Eason directly at FiO"
 summary: "Eason is a very talented, energetic, and self-disciplined person who gives 100% focus on things he is interested.
 During his work with me, he has demonstrated a great level of creativity with a great mentality for entrepreneurship.
 He is also a fast learner and loves discovering new technologies with strong desire for new and more knowledge.
 He possesses a huge potential to be explored and guided with a creative mind.
 He does have few areas to be further improved but I believe with right mind set, he will easily grow to the next level with no doubt."
 tags:
   - Industry